Foreword by the Director-General

 The Library does not consider it has any significant policy or regulatory role and therefore will not be routinely reporting against these roles unless otherwise requested.

-The Assistant Director-General, Corporate Services and Assistant Director-General, Australian Collections and Reader Services will co-chair a meeting at least biannually with the Disability Contact Officers and the Disability Sub-plan Owners to discuss implementation of the Framework and associated sub-plans.
+The Assistant Director-General, Corporate Services will chair a meeting at least biannually with the Disability Contact Officers and the Disability Sub-plan Owners to discuss implementation of the Framework and associated sub-plans, known as a Disability Stakeholder Committee.

 1.6.
 CONSULTATION WITH STAKEHOLDERS

 A Disability Stakeholder Committee will be established to seek input into this Framework and to facilitate communication and consultation with stakeholders.
-This group may consist of, but not be limited to CMG, executive sponsors, Disability Co-ordinators, Disability Sub-plan Owners, Disability Contact Officers, Human Resource staff, volunteers, interested visitors, employees in roles managing contracts and building services, as well as their contracted providers and representatives from disability groups.
+A Disability Action Plan will be established for the ensuing 3 year period, refer to Appendix 3 for full details.
+This group may consist of, but not be limited to CMG, executive sponsors, Disability Coordinators, Disability Sub-plan Owners, Disability Contact Officers, Human Resource staff, volunteers, interested visitors, employees in roles managing contracts and building services staff, as well as their contracted providers and representatives from disability groups.

 The Disability Stakeholder Committee will also communicate and consult with the Consultative Committee on this Framework and disability related matters, as required.

-The Framework will be evaluated and reviewed periodically by the Director-General who will take advice from CMG, the Disability Co-ordinators and stakeholders.
+The Framework will be evaluated and reviewed periodically by the Director-General who will incorporate advice from CMG, the Disability Co-ordinators and Disability Stakeholders.

 1.8 FURTHER INFORMATION